caitlinraymond12/caitlinraymond12.github.io/_portfolio/shortestpath.md

 ```

 This function starts by defining the necessary variables, the intersection number, latitude, longitude, distance to nearest named place, state of place, and name of place.
+Once the intersection object is made, it is pushed back to the intersections vector, that is used in the read connections function.

 When creating the new intersection object, the fifth parameter is set to the value 999999999.
 It is set to this value because when Dikstra's algorithm is used, the distance to every other node should be set to a large number so that the first time it is seen, the distance to it will always be smaller than this number.

+The last two parameters are set to null.
+The first is the previous intersection, which is set when the path is being explored and used for back tracking.
+The second is the road that connects this intersection to another.
+This is later set to a road int he read connections function.

 As mentioned before, the intersection number is the line number that it is on, so line is set to 0 at the start and updated by one after every line is read.